SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 For more information on creating the appropriate roles and policies, please refer to [service account IAM role](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html)

-Finally, install/upgrade the [collection](#install-or-upgrade-collection)
+After setting up cloudwatch logs, the next step is to setup [persistence volumes](#persistence-enabled)

-## Metrics
+## Persistence (events/logs/metrics)

-You can install metrics with or without persistence.
+You can install events/logs/metrics with or without persistence.
 See the following sections for more details:

 - [Persistence disabled](#persistence-disabled)
 - [Persistence enabled](#persistence-enabled)

 ### Persistence Disabled

-To disable persistence, add the following configuration to `user-values.yaml`:
+To disable persistence (metadata), add the following configuration to `user-values.yaml`:

 ```yaml
 metadata: